cmclane99/HelpHero-Chris/docs/README.md

 ## Commit Message Guidlines

 - When commiting use the "git commit -m "Subject" -m "Description..."
-- subject beign a few word despirtion like the subject of an email
+- subject beign a few word despirtion like the subject of an email.
 - Description should be a breif sentence or two descirbing what the commit did or changed.
-- If the commit message isnt enoough information contact the person who made the commit directly for more information
+- If the commit message isnt enoough information contact the person who made the commit directly for more information.
-- Only commit if you know it's working
+- Only commit if you know it's working.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------